aspose-html/aspose-html-reference-tutorials/content/english/java/converting-epub-to-pdf/convert-epub-to-pdf-specify-custom-stream-provider/_index.md

 ### 1. Java Development Environment

 To work with Aspose.HTML in Java, you need a functional Java development environment.
 Ensure you have Java Development Kit (JDK) installed on your system.
-You can download it from [Oracle's official website](https://www.oracle.com/java/technologies/javase-downloads.html).
+You can download it from [Oracle's website](https://www.oracle.com/java/technologies/javase-downloads.html).

 ### 2. Aspose.HTML Library

 You must obtain the Aspose.HTML library for Java.
-You can download it from the official Aspose website's [download page](https://releases.aspose.com/html/java/).
+You can download it from the Aspose website's [download page](https://releases.aspose.com/html/java/).

 ### 3. Sample EPUB File